Action at Bir el Gubi (November 1941): Casualties

 A British Crusader tank abandoned at Bir el Gubi in the winter of 1941.

-The 132nd Tank Regiment lost 34 tanks (29 M13/40s and five light tanks) and 132 men (5 officers and 11 men were killed, 5 officers and 45 men were wounded, and one officer and 65 men missing), the 8th Bersaglieri Regiment suffered 9 killed, 18 wounded and 17 missing and the 132nd Artillery Regiment had six wounded and lost one gun and three vehicles.
+The 132nd Tank Regiment lost 95 men killed and wounded, 82 missing, 12 guns, 34 tanks destroyed and 15 damaged The 8th Bersaglieri Regiment suffered 9 killed, 18 wounded and 17 missing and the 132nd Artillery Regiment had six wounded and lost one gun and three vehicles.
 (Note: The term missing is the difference between those entering the battle and those accounted for after the battle, so it covers not only deaths where the location of the body is not known, but also those taken prisoner, of which, after this battle, there were many.)